Strength Hierarchy at Reinforced Concrete Beam-Column Joints and Global Capacity

 TAŞLIGEDİK A. Ş., Akguzel U., Kam W. Y., Pampanin S.

-• Anahtar Kelimeler: Hierarchy of Strength, Reinforced Concrete, Beam-Column Joint, Pre-1970s, Capacity Design, Seismic Performance
+• Keywords: Hierarchy of Strength, Reinforced Concrete, Beam-Column Joint, Pre-1970s, Capacity Design, Seismic Performance

 Strength hierarchy assessment is a method that can be utilized to identify the weakest structural element at a reinforced concrete (RC) beam-column joint.
 The method was extensively used in various research activities at the University of Canterbury, which mainly involved beam-column joint subassembly tests.
 However, this method required improvements and refinements in order to be adopted in multi-story building applications.
 In this paper, the improvements made to the method are reported.
 In the improved method, capacity of the weakest element at every beam-column joint in an RC frame building can be related to the corresponding global base shear demand.
 The method has been illustrated via two example applications: an RC frame lacking joint shear reinforcement and a modern RC frame with adequate joint shear reinforcement.
 The case study examples confirmed the accuracy and the effectiveness of the method.